loneranger5/masstomap/README.md

 masstomap is a simple python script that can be used to read masscan reports and execute nmap powerful service versioning and scripting tasks.

 You need to specify a masscan standard report file (-oL) and a name for the nmap report file this tool should create.
-A nmap grepable, text and xml report will be created.
+A nmap grepable, text, xml and html report will be created.

 ### Pause and Resume scan

 Masstomap creates a single nmap report per IP/target while it is running against a list of targets.
 The reason is that you can stop the scan and resume later.
 Soon as every target is scanned, masstomap will craft a single compliant nmap report using 3 different formats.

 ### NOTE ###
-Again, this tool will create 3 report files per IP/target (text, grepable, xml).
+Again, this tool will create 3 report files per IP/target (text, grepable, xml, html).
 All those files will be merged automatically in the end.
 Don't freak out.

 ### FILES

-This tool will generate 4 files:<br>
+This tool will generate 5 files:<br>
 <br>
 ```
 <given-report-name>.new - a new masscan report using different notation (ip:port1,port2,portN) so you can run your own (custom) nmap scanning whenever you need.
 <given-report-name>.nmap.grepable - a grepable nmap report
 <given-report-name>.nmap.text - a standard text nmap report
 <given-report-name>.nmap.xml - a xml formated nmap report
+<given-report-name>.nmap.html - a html formated nmap report
 ```